-Why Well Formated Content Matters
+Why Well-Formatted Content Matters

-Also, the more well formatted and beautiful your content is, the more it will boost its user-experience.
+Also, the more well-formatted and beautiful your content is, the more it will boost its user experience.
 User experience is one of Google’s ranking factors.

 Good enough, you can create longer-form content in just about any conceivable niche on the internet.
-You just have to carry out a thorough research on the topic.
+You just have to carry out thorough research on the topic.
 For example, I recently came across a blog that brews my mind.

-The name of the blog is Home Products HQ, when I visited the site, I was amazed to find out that majority of their content is 5000 words and above (like the one I linked to).
-Also, notice how beautiful the post is formatted.
+The name of the blog is Home Products HQ, when I visited the site, I was amazed to find out that the majority of their content is 5000 words and above (like the one I linked to).
+Also, notice how beautifully the post is formatted.
 The guys behind it are really doing an excellent job.

 Finally, ranking your content for a certain number of keywords is a probability game.
 However, you’ll increase your odds with longer-form content.
 That’s my promise to you.